intsystems/BMM/lab2/README.md

 Save notebooks into lab1/SurnameTask2.ipynb

-1. [Reporter: TODO] Visualize posterior covariance matrix for each extremum of mult-extremal classification model.
+1. [Reporter: Ksenofontov Grigorii] Visualize posterior covariance matrix for each extremum of mult-extremal classification model.
 Model: 1-layer neural network.
 Dataset: on your choice (synthetic dataset is allowed).
 Use normal distribution with diagonal covariance prior.
 For posterior distribution use Laplace approximation.
 * [Hyperparameter optimization, Laplace approximation](http://strijov.com/papers/HyperOptimizationEng.pdf)